Energy Bill Relief Scheme: help for businesses and other non-domestic customers

 There is a range of ongoing schemes in place to support businesses with their energy costs.
 These include:

-- the Industrial Energy Transformation Fund (IETF), which consists of £315 million live grant funding that supports manufacturers with high energy use to cut their energy bills and carbon emissions by investing in energy efficiency and low-carbon technologies
+- the Industrial Energy Transformation Fund (IETF), which supports manufacturers in England, Wales and Northern Ireland with high energy use to cut their energy bills and emissions by investing in energy efficiency and low-carbon technologies.
+Sites in Scotland can apply for grant support through the Scottish IETF

 - a number of advice and support schemes that businesses may be eligible for, to help to improve the energy performance of buildings and processes and lower their energy bills.
 Search for local schemes that provide advice and grants